GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     files from the remote server selected via **GMT_DATA_SERVER**.
 Default is *on* but you can turn this off by setting it to *off*.

+.. _GMT_COMPATIBILITY:

+**GMT_COMPATIBILITY**
+    Determines if this GMT version should be able to parse command-line options for a prior major release.
+Specify either 4 or 5.
+If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT 4 only syntax will result in errors [4].

 .. _GMT_DATA_SERVER:

 **GMT_DATA_SERVER**